klimgeran/community/sig-testing/README.md

-# Documentation Special Interest Group
+# Testing Special Interest Group

 This SIG covers all things testing for the various project components